 Designated school personnel have been trained to administer prescriptive or non-prescriptive medications.
-Prescriptive medications must be provided in a currently dated container, which specifies the exact time, dosage, and duration for the medication.
+Prescription and "over-the-counter" medications brought from home must be provided in a currently dated container, which specifies the exact time, dosage, and duration for the medication to be given along with a note from a parent/guardian.
+See form on administering medication on the school website.